pixelsoup42/cardano_account_pandas_dumper/README.md

 or purchasing one of our cool [PixelSoup NFTs](https://www.jpg.store/PixelSoup?tab=listings) !

-Donations and NFT purchases are both really appreciated, the advantage of an NFT purchase is that there is nonzero probability of financial upside.
+Donations and NFT purchases are both really appreciated, the advantage of an NFT purchase is that there is a nonzero probability of financial upside.